-It always make the baling and loading process go more quickly if the hay wagon can be pulled nearly alongside the tractor pulling the hay baler so the completed bales can be tossed up for transport as soon as they are ready.
+It always makes the baling and loading process go more quickly if the hay wagon can be pulled nearly alongside the tractor pulling the hay baler so the completed bales can be tossed up for transport as soon as they are ready.

 Keep the hay baling chamber on the machine as full as possible – but not overly stuffed.
 When the baler receives too much hay too quickly, jams will occur.
 When you get a jam, shut down the tractor as quickly as possible and remove the hay – which may be either too thick or too damp…or both.

 Reaching in with your hand and pulling out excess hay might clear the jam, but more often than not, having one person climb into the front end and perhaps even another inside the chute, will be required to remove the jam.